strohs/brewery-microservices/README.md

 ## Running on Amazon Web Services
 The [aws](./aws) directory contains an example AWS Cloud Development Kit project that will run this project on AWS infrastructure.
-It assumes you have familiarity with AWS.
+It assumes you have familiarity with AWS and the Cloud Development Kit for TypeScript.
 See the project [readme](./aws/README.md) for more information.